Skip to content

 • Download -- each model card shows a download button with size info; disk space is validated before starting

-• Select -- radio button appears after download to set the active model
+• Select -- radio button appears after download/import to set the active model; a successful import auto-selects the new model

-• Delete -- trash icon removes the downloaded model file
+• Delete -- trash icon removes the downloaded or imported model file

-• Cancel -- active downloads can be cancelled
+• Cancel -- active downloads and imports can be cancelled

-• Context size slider -- each model has a slider to adjust context size (4K–32K tokens in 1K steps); available before download so users can preview performance impact
+• Context size slider -- each model has a slider to adjust context size (starting at the model's default up to 32K tokens in 1K steps); available before download so users can preview performance impact.
+Gemma 4 12B defaults to 8K (higher than the 4K default used for the smaller E2B/E4B models).
+Imported custom models default to 4K (max 32K)

 • Free space -- available device storage is shown below the model list

-When the last LiteRT service instance is removed, all downloaded models are automatically deleted.
+When the last LiteRT service instance is removed, all downloaded and imported models are automatically deleted.

 Engine Lifecycle